These games are not just similar to Fall Guys and Among Us, they might outperform them.

 The animal characters move around and bounce in a similar fashion, much like Fall Guys do.
 Stumbling over obstacles and friends seems to be just as fun in Party Animals as it is in Fall Guys.
 These similarities alone might make it stand out to the gaming public, as many are already looking for alternatives to Fall Guys.

-The gaming public should definitely keep these games in mind as 2020 draws to a close.
+The gaming public should definitely keep these games in mind as 2021 dawns.
 With games like Fall Guys and Among Us waning in popularity, it only makes sense that something else will take the crown.
 The only question is - which game will it be?

 Images via Innersloth Studios, Jackbox Games, Deep Ocean Games, Boneloaf Studios, Cleaver Endeavour, and Recreate Games, respectively.